ZhouJie00/CP3407_Group9_ZhouJie/user_stories/user_story_14_Review_System.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# Title: Rating System
+# Title: Review System

-Users can leave stars for a product.
+Users can leave review for a product.

 ## Priority: 20

-## Estimation: 2
+## Estimation: 5
-* Zhou Jie: 2 days
+* Zhou Jie: 5 days

 ## Assumptions (if any):